manish-garodia/manish-garodia/projects/dba-essentials-test/manage-pdb/initialize-environment/initialize-environment.md

 ### Prerequisites

 This lab assumes you have -
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+ -   An Oracle Cloud account
-- Completed -
+ -   Completed all previous labs successfully
-    - Lab: Prepare setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Setup compute instance

 ## Task 1: Validate that required processes are up and running